 I will say that I’ve always believed this to some degree, but it wasn’t until other people had opinions on whether my unborn child should be given a chance to live that I understood just how true this is.
 We often hear “oh I just want a healthy baby,” but what if your baby isn’t.
 Does that baby have any less worth?
-YES.
-The baby that only grows for a few months before a miscarriage.
+NO. The baby that only grows for a few months before a miscarriage.
 The baby that is diagnosed with complications that will prevent it from being born alive.
 The baby that is born and only lives a few hours.
 The baby that spends its short life in the NICU before being called home.
 The baby with an extra chromosome.
 The baby with a limb difference.
 The baby that may never walk.
 The baby that requires surgery to go on to lead a healthy life.
 The baby that requires extra doctors and therapies.
 The baby that is born perfectly typical and requires nothing extra.
 Every single one of those humans has an impact on this world and is worth a big time celebration.

 We need to change the way we think about disability.